Nick Faith – Director

 As well as having deep experience and understanding of Whitehall and Westminster, Chris has worked at senior level on devolution and regional policy, a growing area of importance given the progressive passing of policymaking power to mayors and local governments.
 Chris also holds a BA and an MSc in Economics.

-Daniel has recently joined WPI Strategy as an analyst.
+Daniel joined WPI Strategy in 2017 as an analyst.
 Prior to WPI, Daniel worked in the private sector for Unilever, where he gained experience in commercial enterprise and international operations.
 He holds a MSc in Political Theory from the London School of Economics, as well as a BA Honours in History and Politics from the University of Warwick.
-Daniel is an experienced campaigner, having engaged with parliament on the subject of homelessness alleviation legislation and is an active contributor to the Labour Party.
+Daniel is an experienced campaigner, having engaged with parliament on the subject of homelessness alleviation legislation and is a local delegate for the Labour Party & Co-operative Party.

 What we do